Good Times (Adam Rickitt album): Release and promotion

 Before the first single was released, the singer tried to break his contract with the record company, which made a series of demands that ranged from how he should dress to the haircut he should use, such demands discouraged the singer who said he wasn't being himself.
 The label rejected the request, arguing that they had invested too much money in recording the album and would need a financial return.
 They gave the singer the option to record just one album and then release him from the contract, which he agreed to.

 The album's promotion featured a substantial number of interviews, according to Rickitt: "I would get up at 5am, go to bed at midnight and spend the time in between doing interviews, saying exactly the same things.
 It was going through the motions 24/7 and it was so boring".
 The singer revealed that the popstar's life had turned out to be worse than he imagined: "I knew pop music especially was going to be pretty hollow," he says.
 "I wasn't going to put the world to rights.
 But I thought it would be great fun.
 You'd be out gigging all the time and going to parties.
-But the way pop is now it's 99 per centpromotion, 1 per cent about the product".
+But the way pop is now it's 99 percent promotion, 1 percent about the product".
 The promotion featured a trip to Southeast Asia that contributed to the success of his singles.
 After the success of the album in the country, the record company rejected the idea of breaking the contract with the singer, which was broken only after a legal process.